 Since we expect that the public offering price per share of our common stock and the accompanying warrant in this offering will be substantially higher than the net tangible book value per share of our common stock, you will suffer substantial dilution with respect to the net tangible book value of the common stock you purchase in this offering.
-Based on an assumed public offering price of \$0.9789 per share and accompanying warrant, which represents the closing price of our common stock on the OTCQB on December 17, 2020, and our net tangible book value as of September 30, 2020, if you purchase shares of common stock and warrants in this offering, you will suffer immediate and substantial dilution of \$0.89 per share with respect to the net tangible book value of the common stock.
+Based on a public offering price of \$ per share and accompanying warrant, which represents the closing price of our common stock on the OTCQB on , 2020, and our net tangible book value as of September 30, 2020, if you purchase shares of common stock and warrants in this offering, you will suffer immediate and substantial dilution of \$ per share with respect to the net tangible book value of the common stock.
 See the section entitled "Dilution" for a more detailed discussion of the dilution you will incur if you purchase securities in this offering.